rogerfarrell/Notes/Vim-tips.md

 - go to file under cursor: `gf`
   - Go to previous cursor position (in the jumplist): `<C-o>`
   - Go to next cursor position (in the jumplist): `<C-i>`
-- In netrw filetree view, use `gn` to change root directory to selected
+- In Netrw file tree view, use `gn` to change root directory to selected
 - Change root directory: `:cd path/to/new/root`

 - Clear highlighting till next search: `:nohlsearch` or `:noh`